DEFRA/water-abstraction-team/queries/lics_without_chg_vers_after_20220401.md

 SELECT
   l.licence_ref,
   (CASE
-    WHEN l.expired_date IS NOT NULL THEN 'expired' WHEN l.lapsed_date IS NOT NULL THEN 'lapsed'
+    WHEN l.revoked_date IS NOT NULL THEN 'revoked' WHEN l.lapsed_date IS NOT NULL THEN 'lapsed'
-    WHEN l.revoked_date IS NOT NULL THEN 'revoked' ELSE 'current'
+    WHEN l.expired_date IS NOT NULL AND l.expired_date < NOW() THEN 'expired' ELSE 'current'
   END) AS licence_status,
-  (l.start_date) AS effective_start_date,
   (CASE
-    WHEN l.expired_date IS NOT NULL THEN l.expired_date WHEN l.lapsed_date IS NOT NULL THEN l.lapsed_date WHEN l.revoked_date IS NOT NULL THEN l.revoked_date END) AS effective_end_date, agreements.agreement_codes,
+    WHEN l.revoked_date IS NOT NULL THEN l.revoked_date WHEN l.lapsed_date IS NOT NULL THEN l.lapsed_date WHEN l.expired_date IS NOT NULL THEN l.expired_date END) AS effective_end_date, (agreements.agreement_codes) AS licence_agreements,
   (cvw.status) AS workflow_status
 FROM water.licences l
 -- Some licences have special agreements linked to them. `financial_agreement_types` is the lookup table